bosbec/mobileresponseDocs/services/injuryDoc.md

 * In order to perform any of the steps for this incident type, you generally need to be represented by a unit in the "Injury incident management" group.
 * The only exception to this is "Start incident", which is allowed for everyone in "Injury incident management", "Injury incident moderators" and "Injury incident others", since everyone in the organization should be able to initialize an incident.
 * Connection to a unit is currently done through phone number, so units need to have that set.
 * When using the service steps here in admin, the default behaviour is that the phone number of the logged in administrator is used for identification.
 You can override this by entering another phone number manually when performing a service step.
+But it needs to be the phone number of a unit that is allowed to perform the service step.
 * When using app-in, you need to have registered the phone number for the app user (and have a unit with that phone number in one of the allowed groups).

 **Statuses**